-Over the last ten years Ireland has become an attractive base for EMEA service centres.
+Over the last ten years, Ireland has become an attractive base for EMEA service centres.
 EMEA stands for Europe, Middle East and Africa.
 Multinational companies with customer service or technical support dimension to their business need EMEA operations in strategic locations to service these markets effectively.
 Since 2012 especially, there has been a marked increase in the number of multinational companies, across a variety of industries, locating their EMEA or international operations in Ireland.
 The largest proportion of these centres is unsurprisingly for the ICT sector – companies such as 10gen, Squarespace, ACI, Marin Software, and Yahoo have all announced new or expanded international/EMEA operations here.
 The growth in EMEA services in Ireland has seen a corresponding increase in demand for graduates and workers with language skills, or fluency in two or more languages.

 The most high profile of all of the EMEA announcements in Ireland occurred in February 2013 with the much-welcomed news that 450 highly-skilled jobs would be created at eBay’s Dundalk facility.
 This was in addition to the 1000 jobs announced by PayPal in Dundalk in 2012.
 The scale of the eBay expansion garnered a large amount of media attention, with some discussions focusing on where eBay would acquire the talent to fill their language positions.
-There were initial concerns that that many of these positions would have to be filled with personnel from outside of Ireland.
+There were initial concerns that many of these positions would have to be filled with personnel from outside of Ireland.
 However, the issue of importing skills needs to be considered in context for a number of reasons.